boredazfcuk/docker-icloudpd/README.md

    --env GID=<Group ID> \
    --env APPLEID="<Apple ID e-mail address>" \
    --env APPLEPASSWORD="Apple ID password" \
-   --env CLIOPTIONS="<Any additional commands you wish to pass to icloudpd" \
+   --env CLIOPTIONS="<Any additional commands you wish to pass to icloudpd>" \
    --env SETDATETIMEEXIF=<If required set to "True", otherwise omit this option> \
    --env INTERVAL=<Include this if you wish to override the default interval of 24hrs> \
    --env TZ=<The local time zone> \